sazr/crowdsource-housing-reform/proposal_1.md

     - The seller can be any age
     - The seller can be selling any of the following; PPOR, IP
 - The seller can either;
     - Pay no CGT on any investment they sell within 2 years of selling their property.
 The no CGT also applies to the sale of their property.
+The no CGT moratorium does not apply to the sale of any other property unless that property is also sold to a PPORU45.
         - No CGT waiver limits;
             - Maximium of $500k over 24 months (not including the sale of the property)
             - Maximum $500k of sale of property.
 For example; using the example above, if John's CGT would have been $600k, he can waive $500k and only needs to pay $100k CGT.